DenverCoder1/minimalistic-wallpaper-collection/README.md

 This API can be used for setting daily wallpapers on a mobile device by combining it with an app such as IFTTT.

+> **Note**
+> By default, the API will fetch the image from GitHub and return it as content if it is smaller than 4.5MB.
+> To force the API to redirect to the image on GitHub instead, add `&redirect=1` to the end of the URL.

 ## Contributing

 All images appearing in the images directory contain the author (sometimes this is the original artist, for others, this is a Reddit user who shared the image or a website the image was found on in cases where the original artist is unknown) and the title or description of the wallpaper.